JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 ## Numerical Precision

-All core types of `DynamicalBilliards.jl` are parametrically constructed, with parameter `#!julia T<:AbstractFloat`.
+All core types of `DynamicalBilliards.jl` are parametrically constructed, with parameter `:::julia T<:AbstractFloat`.
 This means that the fields of all particles are obstacles contain numbers strictly of type `T`.

 The main concerns during evolution are: